Last Updated on March 15, 2023

 Is spending the money to get a high-quality German Shepherd pup worthwhile?

-The high price ensures you have a happy, healthy pup who is well-trained and lives a long life with you.
+It also ensures you have a happy, healthy pup who is well-trained and lives a long life with you.

 How can you save when purchasing a German Shepherd puppy?